-Please note that midterm 2 is considered to be central to the learning objectives for this course.
+Please note that Midterm 2 is considered to be central to the learning objectives for this course.
 Accordingly, students seeking academic consideration for this assessment will be required to provide formal supporting documentation.
 That is, midterm 2 is not eligible for self-attestation.

-Students who are granted academic consideration for this assessment will be provided with the following opportunity to make up this work.
+Students who are granted academic consideration for the assessments will be provided with the following opportunity to make up this work.
 Students with conflicts in schedule with the midterm (other exams, religious reasons, varsity sports etc) will be given a make-up exam conditional on approval by the academic counselling office in advance.
 Students seeking religious accommodation for any coursework must make such requests to academic counselling at least one week in advance (and at least two weeks in advance for final exams).
 After academic counselling has been contacted, you must then notify your instructor.

 For all other approved absences, including medical and compassionate, the weight of the missed midterm will be transferred to the final exam weight.
-Students who have an approved absence from the final exam will be given a make-up for the final exam.
 The make-up exams may differ in length and format from the original ones.
 The make-up final exam may be an essay format.